ishaanshah/GSoC-Proposal/Proposal.md

 The code used to build graphs for the mock UI can be found [here](https://codesandbox.io/s/listenbrainz-graphs-fzkj2).

 ## Back End
-Currently, listens are imported into Spark on the 8th and 22nd of every month.
-However, for the dynamic generation of graphs and statistics, the frequency of imports has to be increased.
-The listens should be imported every day at midnight, which means incremental data dumps have to be made every day.<br>

 ### Listen Activity
 The listen activity shows the number of listens that a user has submitted over a period of time.
 It is a good measure of how active a user is and on which days is he most active.<br>
 Generating the data required is fairly easy.
 The psuedocode for generating the data for weekly listen activity is given below.<br>